 Each box contains:

-Raw Pu'er is very different from aged pu'er.
+Raw Pu'er is very different from shou, or "cooked" pu'er.
 This tea is bright gold, with a distinct taste which marries a honey sweetness with a mild astringency -- the type of "dry" flavor found in good red wines.

 Ancient Tree Pu'er has even deeper flavor, and, according to Chinese Traditional Medicine, additional health benefits.